will-lamerton/FormJS/readme.md

          * @param  {object} response - response from submission.
          */
         success(response) {
-            // Run this code after the request is sent and a response indicating success is received.
+            // Optional | Run this code after the request is sent and a response indicating success is received.
         },

         /**